sacms/File-Host/readme.txt

 Hello there,

-You can use it for simple
+You can use it for easyly

 First you can edit process.php line no 11